vojtasvoboda/oc-reservations-plugin/README.md

 1. Install plugin [VojtaSvoboda.Reservations](http://octobercms.com/plugin/vojtasvoboda-reservations)
 2. Insert reservation form component to your page.
 Be sure you have jQuery loaded!

+## Backend calendar

+Looking for backend calendar to see your reservations visually?
+Take a look at [backend calendar](http://octobercms.com/plugin/vojtasvoboda-reservationscalendar) plugin.

 ## Public facade